The Pros and Cons of Going to University

 Clubs and Societies: From sports teams to debate clubs, you can explore interests and hobbies.

-Events and Social Life: University life offers a mix of academic and recreational activities, helping you build lifelong memories.
+Events and Social Life: University life offers a mix of academic and recreational activities.

 What Are the Drawbacks of Going to University?